 By providing this, you’re essentially helping complete their knowledge of your business, content, and intent.

 The preferred method is JSON-LD.
-The main reason for this is it’s quick to process, in the one place and contains all the information necessary to make sense of what’s on your page.
+The main reason is that it’s quick to process in one place and contains all the information necessary to make sense of what’s on your page.
 JSON-LD allows for more data points and cross-linking of data for quicker-wider understanding.

 Google uses Schema.org to format what data to consider.

-It’s imperative that this is done correctly or Google will flag it as an error within Google Search Console.
-The standard structure for nearly 100% of websites is:
+This must be done correctly, or Google will flag it as an error within Google Search Console.
+The standard structure for nearly 100% of websites is as follows:

-There are a lot more, however, for the vast majority of the internet, these are the essentials.
+There are many more; however, these are the essentials for the vast majority of the internet.

 Optimising your website’s performance is fast becoming one of the biggest headaches for webmasters.
 It’s reported that 53% of mobile users will leave if it takes longer than 3 seconds to load.
 Optimising load speed for SEO is no easy task.

 Choose a website host that has servers within your target demographic location.
-Here in Australia, you can either choose from Melbourne, or Sydney.
-Selecting the nearest to your target demographic is important.
+Here in Australia, you can either choose from Melbourne or Sydney.
+Selecting the nearest to your target demographic is essential.

-Pingdom’s State of the Internet page is a great resource for what’s happening online.
+Pingdom’s State of the Internet page is an excellent resource for what’s happening online.
 Or the submarine map shows internet cables joining nations together.
-Kaspersky also has a great tool for threats, although it relates less to internet routing it does show routing directions.
+Kaspersky also has a perfect tool for threats; although it relates less to internet routing, it does show routing directions.

-This delay is can make up for most of your available dwell time, eliminating this is a must.
+This delay can make up for most of your available dwell time; eliminating this is a must.

-Shared hosting also can run on slower hardware, poorly configured software and because it’s shared.
-You could be sharing resourced with 5 people, or 200.
-That’s where the greed comes in.
+Shared hosting also can run on slower hardware and poorly configured software because it’s shared.
+You could be sharing resources with five people or 200.
+That’s where greed comes in.

-Cheaper hosting providers lower costs by reducing hardware costs and allowing more websites to share single servers resources.
-The same can apply for a VPS or dedicated server in a sense that although you’re not sharing, you can still be limited by lower quality hardware and software configurations.
+Cheaper hosting providers lower costs by reducing hardware costs and allowing more websites to share single server resources.
+The same can apply to a VPS or dedicated server because although you’re not sharing, you can still be limited by lower-quality hardware and software configurations.

-Take the time to choose a quality provider, who is transparent with what it is you’re paying for.
+Take the time to choose a quality provider who is transparent with what you’re paying for.

-Multimedia like Images, Videos, Podcasts can significantly impact your load times.
-It’s the easiest optimisation to do, with the biggest impact.
-There are hundreds of tools for doing these tasks, images alone can increase your websites speed by 30-70%.
+Multimedia like Images, Videos, and Podcasts can significantly impact your load times.
+It’s the most accessible optimisation with the most significant impact.
+There are hundreds of tools for these tasks; images alone can increase your website’s speed by 30-70%.

 The best tools for optimising images:

 Using the ImageKit testing tool, you can identify possible improvements.
-We use a combination of in-house coded scripts along with the tools above to compress images to their absolute smallest before serving online.
-Not only will you save on bandwidth, but improved speed.
+We combine in-house coded scripts and the tools above to compress images to their absolute smallest before serving online.
+Not only will you save on bandwidth, but you will also improve speed.

-Taking things to the next level, serving images in next-generation formats such as webp can significantly increase speeds for mobile, and tablet devices.
-This new image format can provide 25-34% decrease in file size dynamically.
+Taking things to the next level, serving images in next-generation formats such as WebP can significantly increase speeds for mobile and tablet devices.
+This new image format can dynamically provide a 25-34% decrease in file size.